jtrag/quantum-encryption/README.md

-# Trageser Quantum-Proof Encryption (STILL UNDER DEVELOPMENT)
+# Trageser Quantum-Proof Encryption (CURRENTLY IN ALPHA TESTING STAGE)

 🌌 **Welcome to the Trageser Quantum-Proof Encryption**, a cutting-edge Python implementation of the **Trageser Framework** for secure, quantum-resistant cryptography.
 Developed by **James Trageser**, this project harnesses the **Trageser Transformation Theorem (TTT)**, **Trageser Signature Transform (TST)**, the **Golden Ratio (Phi)**, **3-6-9-7 universal signatures**, **Giza Pyramid mathematics**, and **Fibonacci sequences** to create an **18-dimensional adaptive multi-lattice encryption system**.
 It protects data against quantum computer attacks, which threaten traditional encryption like RSA and ECC.